turbot/steampipe-plugin-oci/docs/tables/oci_identity_compartment.md

+---
+title: "Steampipe Table: oci_identity_compartment - Query OCI Identity Compartments using SQL"
+description: "Allows users to query OCI Identity Compartments."
+---

-# Table: oci_identity_compartment
+# Table: oci_identity_compartment - Query OCI Identity Compartments using SQL

-Compartments are the primary building blocks you use to organize your cloud resources.
-You use compartments to organize and isolate your resources to make it easier to manage and secure access to them.
-For more information about compartments policy, go to [Understanding Compartments](https://docs.oracle.com/en-us/iaas/Content/GSG/Concepts/settinguptenancy.htm#Understa)
+Oracle Cloud Infrastructure Identity and Access Management (IAM) service lets you control who has access to your cloud resources.
+You can control what type of access a group of users have and to which specific resources.
+This is achieved through the use of compartments, which are a fundamental component of Oracle Cloud Infrastructure for organizing and isolating your cloud resources.

+## Table Usage Guide

+The `oci_identity_compartment` table provides insights into compartments within Oracle Cloud Infrastructure Identity and Access Management (IAM).
+As a cloud architect or administrator, you can explore compartment-specific details through this table, including compartment names, descriptions, and states.
+Utilize it to manage and understand your OCI resource organization, such as identifying compartments with specific resources, understanding your compartment hierarchy, and ensuring appropriate resource isolation.

 ## Examples

 ### Basic info
+Discover the segments that are in different lifecycle states within your OCI Identity Compartments.
+This could be useful in assessing the elements within your compartments and understanding their statuses for better resource management.

 ```sql
 select